-- All courses must be consistent with our mission ("True to our Christian heritage") and goals ("Encourage students both to learn and practice Christian values, while respecting individual beliefs"). - All courses will include at least one substantial component related to Christianity. - All courses will include a study of Christian sacred (Biblical) texts, though they may also include the sacred texts of other traditions. - All courses will support the university's ISOs, especially ISO 2 and ISO 4.
+- All courses must be consistent with our mission ("True to our Christian heritage") and goals ("Encourage students both to learn and practice Christian values, while respecting individual beliefs"). - All courses will include at least one substantial component related to Christianity.

+- All courses will include a study of Christian sacred (Biblical) texts, though they may also include the sacred texts of other traditions. - All courses will support the university's ISOs, especially ISO 2 and ISO 4.

-- GRK 1104-5 Intensive New Testament Greek,
+GRK 1104-5 5 Intensive New Testament Greek Previou ısly offered courses that fulfill this requirement:

-- PHL 2083 Judaism, Christianity and Islam
+PHL 2083 Judaism, Christianity and Islam PHL REL 2003 2003 World Religions World Religions

-- REL 1003 Old Testament
+REL 1003 Old Testament KEL 2005 world Kengions

-- 1013 New Testament
+1013 New Testament

-- 1783 SS: Christian Spirituality
+1783 SS: Christian Spirituality

-- 1783 SS: Bible in American Culture
+1783 SS: Bible in American Culture

-- 2033 Introduction to Theology
+2033 Introduction to Theology

-- 2083 Judaism, Christianity and Islam
+2083 Judaism, Christianity and Islam

-- 2303 Social Issues from Christian Perspectives
+2303 Social Issues from Christian Perspectives

-- 3003 Biblical Interpretation: Old Testament
+3003 Biblical Interpretation: Old Testament

-- 3013 Biblical Interpretation: New Testament
+3013 Biblical Interpretation: New Testament

-- 3023 History of Christian Thought
+3023 History of Christian Thought

-- 4003 Religion in Late Antiquity
+4003 Religion in Late Antiquity